rust-lang/const-eval/const-generic-const-fn-bounds.md

 ## Effect system

 A fully powered effect system can allow us to do fine grained constness propagation (or no propagation where undesirable).
-This is way out of scope in the near future and this RFC is forward compatible to have its background impl be an effect system.
+This is out of scope in the near future and this RFC is forward compatible to have its background impl be an effect system.

 ## Fine grained `const` annotations